Synthroid — What it is and how patients find this prescription medication to be a failure

 Inactive ingredients include acacia, confectioner’s sugar (contains corn starch), lactose monohydrate, magnesium stearate, povidone, and talc.
 These may be different in other brands.
 The Synthroid brand sizes range from 25 mcg to 300 mcg synthetic T4.

-What is T4?
 T4 is one of five hormones made by the thyroid– the latter which includes T4, T3, T2, T1 and calcitonin.
-T4 is a storage hormone with the purpose of converting to the active hormone T3, though the thyroid also makes some direct T3.
+T4 is a storage pro-hormone with the purpose of converting to the active hormone T3, though the thyroid also makes some direct T3.
 T3 is the hormone which gives health and energy to every cell in the body.

 Browse this compiled, patient-reported list of lingering or worsening symptoms while on Synthroid or similar T4-only meds, and which only went away when they switched to a different thyroid medication with desiccated thyroid.
 The kinds and severity are unique to each individual.